siemens/gencmpclient/README.md

+# generic CMP client library

-This is the code repository for the cross-division generic CMP client library.
+This is the code repository for the cross-division generic CMP client library with associated demo client and documentation.

+## Status

+* All features agreed with the participating Siemens business units have been implemented and documented in FY 2019.
+* So far, high-level tests are available only on a rather limited scale;
+better test coverage is in preparation.
+* Open-source clearing is in preparation.
+* Maintenance (i.e., minor updates and fixes, also to the documentation) is ongoing, at least for FY 2020.

-# Prerequisites
+## Prerequisites

 This library should work with any flavor of Linux, including [Cygwin](https://www.cygwin.com/), potentially running on a virtual machine or the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/windows/wsl/about)).